robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 - Improved icons (night icons are displayed with a moon symbol instead of a sun).
 - Updated display layout for improved readability (optimized for LilyGo 2.13" 250x122 e-Paper display)

-- **extra:** B-day greeting: set up a birthday greeting that occurs every year
+- **Birthday greeting feature:** displays a recurring message every year on a set date.

 ## Housing 3D model